Makktu/SL2-Prototyping/README.md

 ### 19 February 2023

 Resumed close work on this.
 Added collision polygon to the prototype map.
 Added collision damage flash.
 This is still just a prototype.

+### 25 February 2023

+Added 'energy pulse' animation.
+Nothing for it to do currently without on-screen enemies yet.

+Trying to change environment.
+Backgrounds currently don't work aesthetically.